gutierrpdev/gift-plus-plus/app/README.md

 Runs the typechecker.
 If the code doesn't typecheck correctly it will fail in CI.

+### `yarn cleanup`

+This is automatically run before the parcel steps.
+It removes the parcel cache and build folder.
+It's a bit lame but prevents wasting time when you can't work out why changes to your environment variables aren't getting picked up...

 ## Development flow

 Make sure your code always lints and typechecks correctly.
 Because we want a